Jailsom-Nogueira/PayWithMyBank/README.md

 - React Router.

 The challenges:
-- Integration with the SDK proved a nice challenge.
+- Integration with the SDK was a nice challenge.
-Wath could be better:
+What could be better:
 - Tests;
 - Desktop responsiveness.